wednesday-solutions/ecs-signoz/README.md

 #### If you want to deploy from scratch - to deploy your own vpc,clickhouse cluster and fargate cluster

-first configure signoz-ecs-config.yml with appropriate values(do not change the value of existing-vpc=no)
+clone this repository locally then, configure signoz-ecs-config.yml with appropriate values(do not change the value of existing-vpc=no)

 Then execute the script with
 ```